 Have you ever struggled to arrive at an answer to any of the following questions below?

-• How much do I need to save now so I can optimally retire at 65?
+- How much do I need to save now to retire at 65 optimally?
 Or earlier?

-These are all too familiar questions that have frequently swirled in the forefront of my mind.
+These are all too familiar questions that have frequently swirled in my mind.

 Instead, this article will offer some incredibly simple techniques that aim to at least assist you in jumpstarting saving right now.